stancel/yii2_advanced_template_adjusted/README.md

 ```
 cd /to/your/application/path/advanced/
-php yii
+php init
 ```

 and follow the prompts to choose if you are going to setup a Development or Production instance.

-Create a symbolic link from the root application directory to the backend web folder:
+Create a symbolic link from the root application directory to the backend web folder so you can later the backend as http://localhost/advanced/admin:

 ```
 cd /to/your/application/path/advanced/